 I’m not a fan of all 40s movies.
 Also, just because something won an Academy Award and/or is said to be a “classic” doesn’t mean I, or you, will like it.
 Some films don’t hold up thanks to big changes in culture and values.
-And frankly, some of them are really, really bad.
+And frankly, some of them are atrociously awful.
 If a film is so bad that it’s funny, great, but if not, no thanks. :)

 Ultimately, I find both a fun snappiness and heart in many films from this era that I don’t find in other eras.

-I had been feeling really low that day, but this film made me smile a lot.
-I even laughed out loud a couple of times.
-Perhaps it isn’t well known because as a Christmas themed film, it has been eclipsed by a very popular film from the same era (that film is It’s a Wonderful Life, 1946).
+I had been feeling really low that day but this film made me smile and I laughed out loud a few times.
+It’s a Christmas themed film that was probably eclipsed by another Christmas themed film from the same era (It’s a Wonderful Life, 1946).

-The film I watched is Holiday Affair (1949) starring Robert Mitchum, Janet Leigh, Wendell Corey and Gordon Gebert
+The film is Holiday Affair (1949) starring Robert Mitchum, Janet Leigh, Wendell Corey and Gordon Gebert.

 God is that a stupid poster.
 Don’t judge this film based on the poster.
-In NO part of this film does Janet leigh’s character dress like that.
-How funny.
-But, she is truly lovely in this film.
+Also, in NO part of this film does Janet Leigh’s character dress like that.
+But she is truly lovely in this film.
 Very young too.
-This is more than 10 years before her most famous role in Psycho.
+This film was made more than 10 years before her most famous role in Psycho.
 If you watch it, note how small her waist is.
-Oh sure, women wore girdles back then, but even so, it is damned small.
+Sure, women wore girdles back then, but even so, it’s damned small.
 Beautiful.

 3. Art Nouveau

-I’m in a bit of an Art Nouveau wave right now.
-I find many of the patterns and colours so beautiful.
+I’m in a bit of an Art Nouveau wave right now because I find many of the patterns and colours so beautiful.